 Seated at last, he listened to the talk around him, which was all sugar-which was to say rum-its price and demand becoming greater than tobacco's.
 He would look into it.
-After a meal of tk, he secured bed space with only one man in it and thought about the disappointing day.
-The disgust of having accepted the girl as part payment.
+(After a meal of tk, he secured bed space with just) one man in it and thought about the disappointing day.
+The disgust of (c{TREV}) having accepted the girl as part payment.
 He knew he had rationalized the bargain by thinking Rebekka would welcome her, but what was truer than that was another thing.
 There was no good place in the world for waifs and whelps other than the generosity of strangers.
-Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control .
-He felt a pulse of sorrow for them and knowing their wretched lot back home and found it hard to refuse if called on to rescue an UMMoored unwanted child.
-When the sawyer asked if he would take the sullen, wooly headed girl he found half dead on a river bank, he acquiesced.
-Agreeing, as now, that his farm could use her.
-That was as true now with this child that the mother was throwing away, as it had been x years earlier with the one they called Sorrow.
+Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
+He felt a pulse of pity for them knowing their wretched lot yet once again a Strart has lost the throne and ano ther barred from it.
+To everyone's relief, a protestant ruled and one day, thought baart, & suit against D'Ortega would succeed and he would Not settle for a whilp as part payment for what was over this.